Finland

 The Finnish Food Act is the central legal foundation for food legislation in Finland.
 Infringement of food regulations can lead to measures under criminal law and consumer damage claims under civil law, whereby the final decision rests with the courts.
 Governmental measures with regard to food safety are often based on scientific risk assessments.
 However, the final decision on the legality of governmental measures rests with the courts.

-While there is no strict institutional separation of risk assessment and risk management in Finland, procedural aspects of risk assessment and risk management are separated, and risk assessments are done independently from risk management.
+While there is no strict institutional separation of risk assessment and risk management in Finland, procedural aspects of risk assessment and risk management are separated, and risk assessments are performed independently from risk management.

 Most risk assessments are publicly available.